 The Twins star hit .318 in 1972.
 (Three National Leaguers also turned this trick: Wee Willie Keeler of the 1897 Baltimore Orioles with a .424 average, Ginger Beaumont of the 1902 Pittsburgh Pirates at .357, and Zack Wheat of the 1918 Brooklyn Robins at .335.)

 34: What slugger’s name is composed of 4 body parts?
 A: Tony Armas toe-knee-arm-ass

 35: What four players have hit a home run as a teenager and after turning forty?
 A: Ty Cobb, Rusty Staub, Gary Sheffield and Alex Rodriguez

 36: Who was the first batter to homer off a pitcher whose Cy Young Award came before the hitter was born?
 A: Cameron Maybin / Roger Clemens

 On August 18, 2007, Maybin — born April 4, 1987 — hit a home run off Clemens, who had won his first Cy Young Award in 1986.

 37: Which is the only defunct major-league franchise to win 1,000 games?
 A: The National League’s Baltimore Orioles

 Led by future Hall of Famers John McGraw, Hughie Jennings, and Wee Willie Keeler, the original Orioles went 1,133-1,049 (.519 winning percentage), capturing three National League pennants between 1882 and 1899.

-38: Which player was directly involved in all four of the American League forfeits in the 1970s?
+38: Which player was directly involved in three of the four American League forfeits in the 1970s?
 A: Rusty Torres

 1 — The Washington Senators’ final home game at RFK Stadum in 1971.
 (Torres started in RF for the Yankees.)